Diversity Makes a Difference

 Many college students value the opportunity to meet and learn from other students from different ethnic and racial backgrounds, unfortunately, that may be difficult at this school.

-Take a Deeper Look at Ethnic Diversity at Anderson University Indiana
+Take a Deeper Look at Racial Diversity at Anderson University Indiana

-When available, the chart below also explores ethnic diversity among the faculty at Anderson University Indiana.
+When available, the chart below explores racial diversity among the undergraduate students at Anderson University Indiana.

 Review Male/Female Diversity at Anderson University Indiana

-When available, the chart below includes the male to female distribution among Anderson University Indiana's faculty, as well as students.
+When available, the chart below includes the male to female distribution among Anderson University Indiana's undergraduate students.

 Normal Location Diversity